DiyMediaServer

 • Endpoint IP and port are correct

-• Keys match (double-check copy-paste errors)
+• Keys match (double-check copy-paste errors, especially trailing whitespace)

 • Run wg show on both OPNsense and VPS

 If behind NAT, ensure Persistent Keepalive is set to 25.
+Without it, the NAT mapping times out and the VPS can no longer reach your OPNsense.

 “no such device wg0”